Loading

 The City of Randwick is a local government area in the Eastern Suburbs of Sydney, New South Wales, Australia.
 Established in 1859, Randwick is the second-oldest local government area in New South Wales, after the City of Sydney.
 It comprises an area of 36 square kilometres (14 sq mi) and as per the 2021 census had a population of 134,252.

 The mayor of the City of Randwick is Cr.
-Philipa Veitch, a member of the Greens party, who was first elected on 26 September 2023.
+Dylan Parker, a member of the Australian Labor Party, who was elected on 8 October 2024.

 Suburbs and localities in the local government area